zhullyb/monyhar/monyhar/docs/linux/chromium_packages.md

-# Linux Chromium Packages
+# Linux Monyhar Packages

-Some Linux distributions package up Chromium for easy installation.
-Please note that Chromium is not identical to Google Chrome -- see [monyhar_browser_vs_google_chrome.md](../monyhar_browser_vs_google_chrome.md) -- and that distributions may (and actually do) make their own modifications.
+Some Linux distributions package up Monyhar for easy installation.
+Please note that Monyhar is not identical to Google Chrome -- see [monyhar_browser_vs_google_chrome.md](../monyhar_browser_vs_google_chrome.md) -- and that distributions may (and actually do) make their own modifications.